fp12/fp12.github.io/_posts/2016-11-17-a-simple-event-system.md

 * use the self *increment*/*decrement* operators to add/remove yourself to the event
 * use the *call* operator to fire the event

-In the end, you can have a very clean *Event* class, which is very close to the one I use in [yahtr](https://github.com/fp12/yahtr):
+So here is what you can find an other sites: a very clean *Event* class, which is very close to the one I use in [yahtr](https://github.com/fp12/yahtr).

 ``` python
 class Event: